seven5/seven5/projlayout.md

 ---

 ### Goal: Project Layout
 After reading this chapter, you should have a familiarity with the standard _Seven5_ project layout and some understanding of the rationale for this layout.
-For this chapter, you can continue to use the code you checked out in the previous chapter, based on the branch "book\_nullblog".
+For this chapter, you can continue to use the code you checked out in the previous chapter, based on the branch "code-book-1".

 ### Theory: Convention over configuration